Odeon Cinema, Bolton.

 Date Closed: Saturday 8th January 1983.

-With seating in the circle for 936 and stalls holding 1598 the cinema was the largest of the original Odeons opened by Oscar Deutsch up to that date.
+Sited on a prominent corner position of Ashburner and Black Horse Streets, this mammoth structure occupied the whole island site block in the centre of Bolton.
+With seating in the circle for 936 and stalls holding 1598 the cinema was one of the largest of the original Odeons opened by Oscar Deutsch up to that date.
 At £49,500, it cost considerable more than previous Odeons.
 The architects were Harry Weedon & W. Calder Robson.

-With a prominent position corner position of Ashburner and Black Horse Streets, it occupied the whole island site block in the centre of the town.
 The elevated front of the building was clad in cream faience tiles with borders of green tiles and black tiles at street level..
 Six deep set high windows were placed above the main entrance doors topped with a giant of an Odeon neon sign.
+The cinema also boasted a large café.

 The ceiling of the auditorium was stepped down towards the stage, with fluted or what could be described as vertical corrugation finish walls.
 The overall appearance lacked decorative plaster-work with reliance given to the subtle lighting to give atmosphere.
 However, the wide proscenium was flanked honeycomb grill work.